johnny-de/AlarmWatcher/README.md

 ## Public demo

 You can explore a public demo of AlarmWatcher hosted on Glitch by clicking the link below.
 This demo showcases regularly updated example alarms, and you are welcome to push your own alarms as well!

-Please keep in mind that the demo may take a little while to load, especially after periods of inactivity.
-This happens because, on the free plan, the app goes to sleep after five minutes of inactivity, resulting in a loading screen when you visit and the app wakes up.

 > [!NOTE]
 > Total access for all users combined (including loading the page and using the API to manage alarms) is limited to around 3000 requests per hour.